Lootcode-Dev/lootcode/src/problems/compendia/perimeter/problem.md

 ## Output

-Output the triangle with the maximum perimeter you can make, if it is impossible to make any triangle output 0.
+Output the valid triangle with the maximum perimeter you can make, if it is impossible to make any valid triangle output 0.

 ```
 5